Diyi2020/Diyi2020.github.io/_pages/about.md

   - /about.html
 ---

 I’m passionate about Computational and Applied Mathematics, especially in developing numerical methods and mathematical tools for applications in Condensed Matter Physics, Mechanics, and Medical Science.
-I work under the guidance of Prof. Luskin, and my main mathematical interests lie in __numerical analysis__, __applied analysis__, and __mathematical physics__, particularly in the context of quantum materials science and quantum technology.
+I work under the guidance of Prof. Luskin, and my main mathematical interests lie in __numerical analysis__, applied analysis, and mathematical physics, particularly in the context of __quantum materials science and quantum technology__.

-I’m also excited to explore using the __machine learning__ and __quantum computer__ for __scientific computing__, with a focus on condensed matter problems and electronic strucutre.
+I’m also excited to explore using the machine learning and quantum computer for __scientific computing__, with a focus on condensed matter problems and electronic strucutre.

 Beyond my passion for mathematics and algorithms, I have deep interests in the sciences, particularly in exploring and understanding quantum phenomena.
 I strive to make daily progress in mathematics, numerical methods, and physical sciences.